Menu

 • Promotes blood circulation: Scalp massage stimulates blood circulation in the area.
 Good circulation is essential for providing hair follicles with the nutrients they need to grow and remain healthy.
 Improved blood flow can help prevent hair loss and contribute to the growth of stronger and shinier hair.
 This is where rosemary comes in; it undoubtedly helps, but consistently massaging the scalp also has undeniable advantages in terms of blood circulation.
 This is why consistent massaging yields measurable results in a relatively short time!

 • Reduces stress and anxiety: The scalp is one of the areas of the body where tension and stress accumulate.
 A gentle massage releases this tension, promoting a sense of calm and overall well-being.
 Furthermore, massage stimulates the production of endorphins, the hormones of happiness, which help reduce anxiety and improve our overall mood.
 Less anxiety means less stress, and less stress means a reduction in hair loss!
 Remember that stress is among the causes of hair loss.
-In this regard, you can find our article where we delve into this aspect.

 • Fights dandruff and sebum buildup: Regularly massaging the scalp can help remove dead skin cells and sebum buildup, thus preventing dandruff formation.
 A deep cleansing through massage can also free blocked follicles, promoting the growth of new hair and maintaining a clean and healthy scalp.
 For a healthy scalp, it's also recommended to perform a scalp scrub once a month, capable of purifying and invigorating the skin by eliminating dead cells that would otherwise remain on the surface.